willesq/thand-agent/docs/environments/aws/app_runner.md

 Now we've deployed all the necessary AWS resources, we need to configure our Thand Agent App Runner service to make use of them.

 - Navigate to the AWS App Runner console.
-[Aws App Runner Console](https://console.aws.amazon.com/apprunner/)
+[AWS App Runner Console](https://console.aws.amazon.com/apprunner/)
 - Select your Thand Agent service.
 - Click on "Configuration" tab.
 - Click "Edit" in the "Configure service" section.